rogerHuntGauntlet/cco-gauntletv2/Ephors/b.md

 The platform integrates with video conferencing tools (initially Zoom) to provide real-time, context-aware assistance during meetings, offering suggestions to improve communication and guide deal closure.
 Post-meeting, CCO automatically generates meeting notes, preliminary product requirements documents (PRDs), and even bootstrapped code repositories, streamlining the development workflow.

 CCO is also a platform for connecting vibe coders with clients.
-Users can train their CCO with data from various sources (Google Drive, Dropbox, Twitter, email, calendars, etc.), effectively creating a searchable "second brain."
-Potential clients can then "interview" these second brains to identify the best-suited vibe coder for their projects and hire them through the platform.
+Users can train their CCO with data from various sources (Google Drive, Dropbox, Twitter, email, calendars, etc.), effectively creating a searchable "Chief Cognitive Officer."
+Potential clients can then "interview" these Chief Cognitive Officers to identify the best-suited vibe coder for their projects and hire them through the platform.

 **2. User Stories**